AndyButland/UmbracoPersonalisationGroups/ReadMe.md

      - Fixed issue #20 with local name geographical region matching
 - 1.0.4
      - Added support for override of region names used geographical region matching
+- 1.0.5
+    - Namespaced controllers in route configuration to avoid clashes with any controllers with the same name in solutions using the package (PR #23).
 - 2.0.0
     - Release supporting Umbraco 8
 - 2.0.1